ccoenraets/ionic-tutorial/ionic-facebook-integration.md

             method: 'POST',
             path: '/me/feed',
             params: {
                 message: "I'll be attending: '" + $scope.session.title + "' by " +
                     $scope.session.speaker
             },
-            success: function() {
+            success: function () {
                 alert('The session was shared on Facebook');
             },
-            error: function() {
+            error: function () {
                 alert('An error occurred while sharing this session on Facebook');
             }
         });
+    };
     ```

-1. Open session.html in the templates directory and add an ng-click handler: invoke the
+1. Open session.html in the templates directory and add an ng-click handler to the Share button: invoke the
 share function:

     ```